zeehoe/my-appointment-maker/README.md

   - BASE_URL/appointment/reschedule > for rescheduling customer appointmens

 To improve
-  - Implement a the api to reschedule an existing appointment at frontend.
+  - Implement the reschedule api to reschedule an existing appointment on frontend.
   - Implement a feature to let users add a scheduled appointment to their calendar.
   - Implement a feature to send email reminder one day before appointment.